Setting achievable financial goals

 We have some common goals and some personal goals and we keep investing in them according to a plan.
 We factor in all our earnings – even my husband’s substantial bonus – into different heads.
 It could be investing to build a corpus for a down-payment on a home three years down the line, a vacation next year or for our retirement.

 The one thing we are very conscious about is that we would never take money out from our house down-payment fund for something else.
 Having said that, it is also important to remain flexible.
 For example, if you have a substantial retirement fund but you want to go to a business school abroad, you can withdraw money from it rather than take a student loan.
 As a general thumb rule, pick your goal and do not waiver from it or use the funds of one goal for another.

-An app that is focused to help women live life on their terms, Download to start investing on Basis now.
+An app that is focused to help women live life on their terms, sign up on Basis now.